Shortlisting Rules and Incentives in an End-to-End Model for Participatory Budgeting: First-Stage Strategy-Proofness

-In case $\shortRule(I, \shortProfile) = \{p_1\}$, whichever way the two agents vote in the allocation stage, as $\allocRule$ is exhaustive, the final budget allocation must be $\{p_1\}$.
-If agent~1 manipulates by not proposing any project for the shortlist, then $\{p_2\}$ will get shortlisted, since $\shortRule$ is non-wasteful.
-In that case, $\{p_2\}$ will also be the final budget allocation, since $\allocRule$ is exhaustive.
-It is clear that for either preference model, agent~1 prefers $\{p_2\}$ over $\{p_1\}$.
-So agent~1 has an incentive to pessimistically manipulate in this case.
+In case $\shortRule(I, \shortProfile) = \{p_1\}$, whichever way the agents vote in the allocation stage, as $\pbRule$ is assumed to be determined, the final budget allocation must be $\{p_1\}$.
+Now, if agent~1 manipulates by not proposing any project during the first stage, only project $\{p_2\}$ will get shortlisted (and this has to happen since $\shortRule$ is non-wasteful).
+In that case, $\{p_2\}$ will also be the final budget allocation, given that $\pbRule$ is determined.
+Since $\{p_2\}$ is the ideal point of agent~1 for the set of projects $\{p_1, p_2\}$, they would strictly prefer $\{p_2\}$ over $\{p_1\}$ for any completion principle that is top-first.
+So agent~1 has an incentive to pessimistically manipulate.